This design is catch-your-breath gorgeous!

 The Yarn and Colorway

-The shawl may be knitted with a lot or with fewer beads.
-Hayley recommends that you knit some or all of the sections.
+The shawl may be knitted with or without beads.

 Hayley recommends size 8/0 round beads for lace weight.
 You can bead all or just some of these sections especially since the Large size has over 2000 beads!